 Faculty Writing Retreats

-These retreats provided a time and place for faculty to focus on specific productivity goal in an environment of support and accountability and had an opportunity to develop a network of peers outside of their departments or colleges.
-All Virginia Tech faculty (tenured or tenure-track, collegiate, continued appointment or continued appointment trac, research, extension, clinical, instructirs, adjuncts) are invited to participate.
-Dates and registration information is provide through VT Campus Notices and via email to departments.
+These retreats provide a time and place for faculty to focus on specific productivity goal in an environment of support and accountability and an opportunity to develop a network of peers outside of their departments or colleges.
+All Virginia Tech faculty (tenured or tenure-track, collegiate, continued appointment or continued appointment track, research, extension, clinical, instructors, adjuncts) are invited to participate.

 Virginia Tech recognizes the financial challenges facing scholarly publishers today.
 To ensure that our faculty can continue to publish their books with quality presses, the Provost’s Office, in conjunction with the colleges and University Libraries, is pleased to offer publishing subventions in cases where there is a documented need.